Quadient Announces over $12M Subscription-based Software Services Contract with Top 5 Global Health Insurance Company

 Paris, January 4, 2023

-Quadient QDT, a leader in helping businesses create meaningful customer connections through digital and physical channels, announces the largest contract for its Intelligent Communication Automation (ICA) solutions, with the signature of a two-year contract extension with one of the top 5 global healthcare insurance companies based in the United States.
+Quadient (Euronext Paris: QDT), a leader in helping businesses create meaningful customer connections through digital and physical channels, announces the largest contract for its Intelligent Communication Automation (ICA) solutions, with the signature of a two-year contract extension with one of the top 5 global healthcare insurance companies based in the United States.

 Earlier in 2022, the long-standing Quadient mail solutions customer had selected Quadient’s leading Customer Communications Management (CCM) solution to create, manage and distribute personalized and compliant customer communications across multiple touchpoints and channels.
 The recent contract extension includes a full set of professional services to support the migration from dozens of existing systems across their enterprise to Quadient® Inspire, as the health insurance company decided to make the platform its unique and centralized CCM hub going forward.
 Overall, the project expansion, on top of the initial scope, represents more than $6 million per year revenue on average, with a start of contribution as soon as the fourth quarter of this fiscal year ending on January 31, 2023.